The Elite (professional wrestling): Being The Elite

 Being The Elite, also known as BTE, debuted on YouTube in May 2016 and has since aired on average once or twice a week.
 The show was originally shot and edited entirely on an iPhone with the members of The Elite holding complete creative control over the content.
 As the show gained popularity, the production process changed to include nicer cameras as well as editing being done on a computer.
 Originally intended as a promotional vehicle and a video journal of The Young Bucks & Kenny Omega's life on the road, it has since evolved into a hybrid that also includes skits and storyline developments involving both The Elite and Bullet Club.
 In early 2017, Being The Elite provided the background for an angle that culminated at War of the Worlds in May with The Elite turning on Adam Cole and kicking him out of Bullet Club.
 While ROH had previously shown that there was tension between Cole and The Young Bucks, Being The Elite went deeper into the background for the angle with a storyline that involved tension between Cole and Omega and their fight for The Young Bucks' loyalty while also introducing Scurll, who would go on to become Cole's replacement in Bullet Club.

 On January 1, 2019, an episode of Being The Elite was used to announce the formation of a new wrestling promotion, All Elite Wrestling (AEW), as well as a follow-up to All In, called Double or Nothing.
 Since the formation of AEW, the show has also advanced AEW storylines, debuted new signees, and promoted upcoming AEW shows.

-Being the Elite went on hiatus in September 12, 2022, after The Elite's suspension due to their altercation with CM Punk.
+Being the Elite went on hiatus on September 12, 2022, after The Elite's suspension due to their altercation with CM Punk.
 It returned after they came back at Full Gear.
 Being the Elite went on hiatus once more after Episode 368 was uploaded on October 9, 2023; Being The Dark Order, focused on the Dark Order stable, debuted on the channel on November 27.
 In between the last episode of BTE before the hiatus and the debut of Being The Dark Order, various clips from the series were reuploaded as YouTube Shorts in addition to new clips.

 The last Being the Dark Order episode was released in August 2024; in that episode, Dark Order member Evil Uno discussed the lack of enthusiasm that the locker room at the time to continuing the series on a weekly basis.
 After that episode, Being the Elite went on another hiatus until August 2025, at which point the series changed its focus back to following the Young Bucks after their kayfabe loss of their executive vice president positions at All In a month prior.